Trust the merge and branch simplification musings

 My recent article on simple git workflows showed a simple branching model for continuous delivery.
 Which is centered around the notion that

-master is the production branch.
+main is the production branch.
 Any commit to

-master is a tagged production release.
+main is a tagged production release.
 It's a great workflow for example for web applications, store fronts, Saas and in general for situations when you don't have to maintain older historical versions.